Realestak/CIT_GL2/README.md

 add modify () function

 #documentation
-le premier modification to github
+le premier modification to github new